SharonRodriguez67338/notes/README.md

 # 2024-03-01
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 Always strive to write clear, concise code that is easy to read, understand, and maintain.
 It’s not just about writing fewer lines; it's about clarity of thought and expression in your programs.
 Remember that tomorrow, it could be you or someone else debugging or enhancing that code.
 Invest time in organizing and simplifying your work for better long-term results."

+# 2024-03-02
+- "Today's programming wisdom is: 'Premature optimization is the root of all evil' — Donald Knuth.
+This quote reminds us that while efficiency is important, focusing on optimizing code too early can lead to unnecessary complexity and potentially introduce bugs.
+It's better to first ensure code correctness, understand the real bottlenecks through profiling, and then optimize where it truly matters."